macrocosme/macrocosme.github.io/_posts/2016-04-20-vispy-and-the-future-of-big-data-visualisation.md

 few data cubes from the [THINGS survey](http://www.mpia.de/THINGS/Data.html) with a little help from the [Astropy](http://astropy.org/) package, and managed to get something going in a very small amount of time.

-Here I show the galaxy NGC 3621
+Here I show the galaxy NGC 3621.
+There is still some work to do to get the data shown with a bit more luxury, but for the time I spent on it, I think it's nice.
+It's 3D-rendered, and in real-time at about 40-50frames per seconds on my macbook.
  ![alt text](https://macrocosme.github.io/images/ngc-3621.png "NGC 3621 from THINGS")

 I'm not gonna lie, I **really** like it.